Year 11 (Stage 1) Curriculum

 Semester

-You will be supported to build your own program of study, allowing you to pursue an area of interest not otherwise available through traditional subjects.
-You will design opportunities for practical learning, a connections task and a research investigation, all designed around your chosen learning focus and negotiated with you on commencement of the course.
-This course is tailored to your individual interests and learning needs and is accessible to all students.
+Students will be supported to build their own program of study, allowing them to pursue an area of interest not otherwise available through traditional subjects.
+They will design opportunities for practical learning, a connections task and a research investigation, all designed around their chosen learning focus and negotiated with them on commencement of the course.
+This course is tailored to individual interests and learning needs.

 Semester

 How do laws and legal systems create harmony within dynamic and evolving communities?
-Through inquiry, you will develop an understanding of law-making, law enforcement, and dispute resolution, as well as an appreciation of your role as a citizen in the Australian legal system.
-You will develop the skills to communicate your ideas and the confidence to make informed and effective decisions regarding legal issues.
+Through inquiry, students will develop an understanding of law-making, law enforcement, and dispute resolution, as well as an appreciation of their role as a citizen in the Australian legal system.
+They will develop the skills to communicate their ideas and the confidence to make informed and effective decisions regarding legal issues.

 Three or four semesters

-You will build on mathematical knowledge, understanding, and skills developed in Year 10 Mathematics.
-You will develop an increasingly complex and sophisticated understanding of calculus, statistics, mathematical arguments and proofs, as well as developing and using mathematical models.
+Students will build on mathematical knowledge, understanding, and skills developed in Year 10 Mathematics.
+They will develop an increasingly complex and sophisticated understanding of calculus, statistics, mathematical arguments and proofs, as well as developing and using mathematical models.

 One or two semesters